 - Inpatient Discharge Rights

-See our Institutional Rights and Civil Liberties Resource Page for additonal information.
+See our Institutional Rights and Civil Liberties Resource Page for additional information.